shmuhammadd/shmuhammadd.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_picold.jpg
+  # image_style: "max-width: 300px; margin: 10px 0px 25px 45px; border-radius: 12px; object-fit: cover; display: block;"
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>
 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am a Google DeepMind Academic Fellow and an Advanced Research Fellow at Imperial College London.
 I also serve as an Assistant Professor (Senior Lecturer) at the Faculty of Computing, Bayero University, Kano, Nigeria, and as a Visiting Professor at the African Institute of Mathematical Sciences in Cameroon and South Africa, as well as at York St John University.